zhang-xd18/safb/README.md

     --mode Joint \  # inference mode, chosen from ['Joint', 'FB', 'RE'] --root /home/results \ # path to save the log --pretrained /home/Checkpoints/Joint-cr64-L5.pth \ # path to the checkpoint
     # [optional] --pretrained2 /home/Checkpoints/RE-L5.pth \ # to evaluate the feedback performance of the model trained in a separate manner, two pretrained models FBNet and RENet should be provided.
-MORE CLEAR EXAMPLES ARE PROVIDED IN THE REPOSITORY `eval.sh`.
+MORE CLEAR EXAMPLES ARE PROVIDED IN FILE `eval.sh`.
 ```

 ## Acknowledgment